• History

-In 1997, by unanimous jury decision, the firm won the international design competition for the new Düsseldorf airport, which required a complete rebuild following a catastrophic fire.
-This proved another milestone contract for the firm, which had meanwhile moved its 60-strong staff into premises on Schanzenstraße in Düsseldorf Oberkassel.
-In the same year, they won a competition for the Stilwerk design centre Düsseldorf, which went onto receive the 2000 Association of German Architects (BDA) “Good Building” award.
+In 1997, by the unanimous decision of the jury, the firm won the international design competition for the new Düsseldorf airport, which required a complete rebuild following a catastrophic fire.
+This proved to be another important milestone contract for the company, which had recently moved its 60-strong team into premises on Schanzenstraße in Düsseldorf Oberkassel.
+That same year, they won a competition for the Stilwerk design centre in Düsseldorf, which went on to receive the 2000 Association of German Architects (BDA) “Good Building” award.

-The firm’s long-standing collaboration with the Messe Düsseldorf trade fair centre started in the late 1990s, when their design for Exhibition Hall 6 was one of the winners in a competition that attracted entries from 180 architecture firms.
-Over subsequent years, a number of exhibition halls were gradually modernised and refurbished according to a master plan.
-In 2004, Slapa Oberholz Pszczulny went on to take charge of the Messe North extension and the construction of the Esprit Arena.
-The Messe South building with its prestigious southern entrance between the River Rhine and the Nordpark is under construction since 2017.
+The firm’s long-standing collaboration with the Messe Düsseldorf trade fair centre started in the late 1990s, when their design for Exhibition Hall 6 was one of the winning submissions of a design competition that attracted entries from more than 180 architecture firms.
+Over the following years, a number of exhibition halls were gradually modernised and refurbished according to the master plan.
+In 2004, with the completion of the Düsseldorf Arena, the northern expansion of the adjacent exhibition grounds also took place.
+And since 2020, the Neue Messe Süd, which was awarded the Düsseldorf Architecture Prize, has given the exhibition site a representative, city-facing appearance.

-The firm is also responsible for two other landmark buildings that grace Düsseldorf’s cityscape: the multiple award-winning GAP 15 tower on Graf-Adolf-Platz, which integrates elements of the site’s historic Post Office building, and the Spitze Speditionstraße project in Dusseldorf’s Media Harbour district, completed in 2010, which comprises the twin towers housing the upmarket Hyatt Regency Hotel, a footbridge and an office block.
+They also designed and built two other landmark buildings that grace Düsseldorf’s cityscape: the multi award-winning GAP 15 tower on Graf-Adolf-Platz, which integrates elements of the site’s historic Post Office building, and the 2010 completed Spitze Speditionstraße project in Dusseldorf’s Media Harbour district with the upmarket Hyatt Regency Design Hotel.

 Airport Terminal 2, Frankfurt/Main (1996)